Frank-Walter Steinmeier: Relations with the Arab world

 Steinmeier has visited the Zaatari refugee camp in Jordan twice to learn more about the plight of Syrians fleeing the violence in the ongoing Syrian civil war that erupted in 2011, first in his capacity as chairman of the SPD parliamentary group in May 2013 and later as foreign minister in May 2015.
 In early 2014, upon taking office as foreign minister, he agreed with Chancellor Angela Merkel and Defence Minister Ursula von der Leyen that Germany would help destroy Syria's arsenal of chemical weapons materials as part of an international disarmament program.
 In October 2014, he co-chaired the Berlin Conference on the Syrian Refugee Situation along with Development Minister Gerd Müller and the UN High Commissioner for Refugees, António Guterres.

 In March 2015, Steinmeier said he "can understand" Saudi Arabia's decision to mount a military intervention in Yemen and acknowledged the operation had "support from the region".
 However, he said the crisis could not be solved by violence and urged a negotiated solution.

+In February 2025, Steinmeier arrived in Riyadh, Saudi Arabia, where he was welcomed by Saudi Crown Prince Mohammed bin Salman.
+He called Saudi Arabia "a key player" in the region.
+During the four-day trip, he also visited Turkey and met with Turkish President Recep Tayyip Erdoğan.